Non-degree coursework: Learn why it’s so valuable

 And in the past year, several students from other institutions in the Concordia University System throughout the country were directed to CUWAA’s Accelerated program to complete theology requirements in order to meet graduation requirements.
 Rather than enroll part time in traditional on-campus classes at their schools, these students enrolled as non-degree accelerated students to complete the courses online without having to return to their home institutions to finish.

 Concordia’s Director for Accelerated Admissions, Linda Szczerbinski, sums up the non-degree path:

 “Non-degree options at Concordia help students achieve their ultimate goal or fill in gaps of their previous education.
 The quick and easy enrollment allows students to find courses to suit their needs.
 Concordia’s flexibility in course options and preferred learning formats (virtual via Zoom, or online) allows us to help students set a strong foundation in their educational journey.”

 “The non-degree student attends classes to gain specific skills in their field without having to take a full degree program, to fulfill certain prerequisite or introductory classes necessary for another program, or for their own interests.”

 - If interested in online or evening virtual classes through the Accelerated program, indicate this by selecting your student type as “Undergraduate Evening & Online Accelerated Certificates and Courses.”

 - You may list specific desired courses in the comment section.
 The application is free and does not require previous transcripts.

 Do you have questions?
 CUWAA via email or calling 262-243-5700.

-Originally published on December 8, 2021.
-Now updated with current information.
+This blog was originally published on December 8, 2021.
+It has been updated to reflect current information.